medianetrats/.github/profile/README.md

 ### Academic Research Collaboration
 MediaNetRats partners with academic institutions on AI and big data research projects.
 Contribute to innovative research that pushes the boundaries of knowledge and fuels future academic advancements.

+Learn more about the system and data by browsing the sections in the [wiki](https://github.com/medianetrats/.github/wiki)